 The blog was an impressive concept in its industry.
 Instead of discussing the same old, same old, about gaming and mobile games, the owner of this blog wanted something different.

 While Kotaku and the others focus on gaming and general game talk, the plan for Renegade Citizen was to dissect each and every mobile game that stood out from the crowd and tell the audience how every single detail was put together.Building a #blog that's out of the ordinary is not a simple task.
-If you build a Purple Cow, you'll need a great… Click To Tweet
+If you build a Purple Cow, you'll need a great audience for that.
+Click To Tweet

 Rob already had great content on the site.
 He just couldn’t get the right kind of traffic to it.